jeffersonspeck/springer_csv_to_bibtex/README.md

 ## How to Use

 ### Place CSV Files
 Place all `.csv` files to be processed in the same directory as the script.

+The script will compare all entries across the provided CSV files, identify duplicates based on their DOI or a combination of title and authors, and ignore duplicate records to ensure only unique entries are processed.

 ### Run the Script
 Execute the script using the command below.
 You will be prompted to provide the desired output BibTeX file name: